stoerr/CoDeveloperGPTengine/README.md

   [src/test/resources/testdir/.cgptdevbench](src/test/resources/testdir/.cgptdevbench) .

-Remember, the `Developers ChatGPT Toolbench` operates on the directory where it was started, so be careful to start it in a  directory that contains the files you want to access.
+Remember, the `Developers ChatGPT ToolBench` operates on the directory where it was started, so be careful to start it in a  directory that contains the files you want to access.

 ## Configuring FileManagerPlugin for use in ChatGPT

-To use the `Developers ChatGPT Toolbench` with ChatGPT, you need to register it as a plugin in the ChatGPT interface.
+To use the `Developers ChatGPT ToolBench` with ChatGPT, you need to register it as a plugin in the ChatGPT interface.
 Here's a step-by-step guide on how to do this:

 1. **Register as a Plugin Developer**: If you haven't already, register as a plugin developer with ChatGPT.
 This will give you access to the plugin developer interface where you can add your own plugins.

-2. **Start the Plugin**: Navigate to the directory you want to access and run the `Developers ChatGPT Toolbench` program.
+2. **Start the Plugin**: Navigate to the directory you want to access and run the `Developers ChatGPT ToolBench` program.
 This will start a server on port 3002 (by default).

 3. **Add the Plugin**: In the ChatGPT interface, navigate to the plugin developer section and select "Develop your own